PERM Denial After Audit: Options & Appeals

 If your employer does not select one or the other courses of action, the decision will be made final and your employer will no longer be able to challenge it.
 As the employee you cannot request a review or challenge the PERM, only the employer can.
 Attempts made on behalf of the employee are usually just rejected.
 What’s more, any additional cost related to challenging the denial are supposed to be handled by the employer.

 If your employer chooses to request a reconsideration, the certifying officer will either grant the motion for reconsideration or deny it and treat it as a request for a BALCA appeal.
 From there (once appeal is docketed) the employer and DOL can submit a statement of position for their case.
-BALCA will then either confirm the officers decision and deny the application or send the case back to the CO for further review.
+BALCA will then either confirm the officer’s decision and deny the application or send the case back to the CO for further review.

-If you or your employer believe the PERM denial is due to an error on the DOL’s behalf, you should file a request for appeal.
+If you or your employer believes the PERM denial is due to an error on the DOL’s behalf, you should file a request for appeal.
 Again, appeals with BALCA may take a considerable amount of time until a decision is finally made.
-In some cases, an immigration attorney may advise you to just accept the PERM denial and refile the PERM petition at a later time since the appeals process can be so consuming.
+In some cases, an immigration attorney may advise you to just accept the PERM denial and refile the PERM petition at a later time, since the appeals process can be so consuming.

 Click here to learn about PERM denials without audit including the next steps, additional ways to receive an approval and more.